Thunderstrike (comics): Powers and abilities

 As Thunderstrike, Masterson's appearance is identical to that of Thor, hence his superhuman form possesses Asgardian physiology.
 While his superhuman abilities were significantly above those of most Asgardians, his strength, stamina and durability were only a fraction of Thor's.
 He is a formidable hand-to-hand combatant, and has received some combat training from Captain America and Hercules.
 As Masterson, he is a highly skilled architect, with a master's degree in architecture.
-He is near-sighted, and wears eye-glasses.
+He is near-sighted, and wears eyeglasses.

+Kevin Masterson manifests the same powers as his father when using his mace, but learned to make his appearance as Thunderstrike a modified form of his own visage.
+In the MC2 universe, he has the same powers, but he is not reliant upon the mace.

 Enemies

 In his comic series, Thunderstrike has fought an array of enemies: